 People are used to a small selection of apples available from supermarkets: a couple that are red, a green one and perhaps a slightly yellow one.
-When faced with our 80+ varieties, no wonder there is confusion on which ones to get.
+When faced with our 100 odd varieties, no wonder there is confusion on which ones to get.

 The short answer is that you will need to choose for yourself.
 Tastes vary so much between people - when we do apple tastings, it's amazing how different people respond to the same fruit.

-Look at things from our point of view for a moment.
+Consider this for a moment.
 Of the three or four thousand apple varieties in existence, we at home have an orchard of some 400 varieties that we think are excellent and worth growing for preserving into the future.
-From these, we have distilled some 70-90 varieties for sale that we think they are so special that they deserve to be in other people's gardens as well.
+From these, we have distilled some 100-120 varieties for sale that we think they are so special that they deserve to be in other people's gardens as well.
 Amongst them are a broad range of colours, tastes, sizes, shapes, textures and flavours.
 From the common to the eclectic, the historic to modern, early to late ripening, vigorous to delicate, and those that are good for cooking, eating, drying, juicing, or cider.
 Each has it's own merrit.

 So to help your decision, we have done our best to describe each and include a photo.
 Some people prefer to start with only a few trees and then plant more in a couple of years, then get some more once they have got the hang of it.
 Some want something conservative while others want what no-one else has.
 Whatever you end up choosing, there is nothing that comes close to the pleasure of growing your own food.